 During the course of the twentieth century, the average life expectancy in the most developed countries rose from a little over forty years to more than seventy years, and close to eighty years in some countries.
 In a hypothetical country with a reproduction rate that remains fixed at 2.1 children per woman, which is roughly the rate that is needed to maintain the population at a steady figure, if the life expectancy were to double, for example, from forty to eighty years of age, then the population would also roughly double, even though there is no increase in the number of children being born.
 This is because there would be many people still alive who, in past ages, would have died at a younger age.

 There is also an imitative effect that makes people want to live as long as possible, an effect that is unique to human beings.
 In the past, prior to the inventions of photography, cinema, television, and the internet, generally speaking, people died more readily than many people die today.
 This strengthened desire results from the constant observation of living people in movies, television programs, and on the internet.
-Inversely, the fact that many children are shielded from seeing dying people, and, at least in wealthier countries, dying is often done in hospitals and specialized facilities rather than at home, as was formerly the case, has increased many people’s fear of dying, which also contributes to their wanting to prolong their lives as long as possible.
+Inversely, the fact that many children are shielded from seeing dying people, and, at least in wealthier countries, dying is often done in hospitals and specialized facilities rather than at home, as was formerly the case, has increased many people’s fear of dying, which also strengthens their desire to prolong their lives as long as possible.

 The End of Growth by Richard Heinberg, Introduction.
 New Society Publishers, Gabriola Island, British Columbia, 2011.